RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab06/README.md

     ![11-visit-devportal.png](images/11-visit-devportal.png)

-1. You can see there is a default portal with information of your API and how to signup.
+1. You can see there is a default portal with information on your API, and how to signup.
 Unfortunately the API information is incorrect.

     ![12-devportal-overview.png](images/12-devportal-overview.png)

-    *We will edit our portal to update it with the correct information and we will add the cool shadowman logo*.
+    *We will edit our portal to update it with the correct information, and we will add the cool shadowman logo*.

 1. Go back to your admin portal browser tab and scroll down to the content sub-sections for the **Layouts** and select the **Main layout** menu option.